pingcap/blog/easier-troubleshooting-for-distributed-databases.md

 title: 'TiDB Dashboard: Easier Troubleshooting for Distributed Databases'
 author: [Wenxuan Shi, Ming Zhang, Shuang Chen]
 date: 2020-05-28
 summary: TiDB 4.0 introduces TiDB Dashboard, which provides various built-in widgets in a graphical interface that let you easily diagnose, monitor, and manage your clusters in one place.
 Now you can troubleshoot TiDB clusters more easily.
 tags: ['Troubleshooting', 'Distributed SQL database']
-categories: ['Engineering']
+categories: ['Product']
 image: /images/blog/troubleshoot-distributed-databases.jpg
 ---

 ![Troubleshoot distributed database](media/troubleshoot-distributed-databases.jpg)

 It's challenging to troubleshoot issues in a distributed database because the information about the system is scattered in different machines.

 [TiDB](https://pingcap.com/docs/stable/) is an open-source, distributed SQL database that supports [Hybrid Transactional/Analytical Processing](https://en.wikipedia.org/wiki/HTAP) (HTAP) workloads.
 Before version 4.0, it could be difficult to efficiently troubleshoot TiDB's system problems.
 To diagnose a TiDB cluster's issues, even an experienced database administrator (DBA) needed to understand TiDB's basic architecture, get familiar with thousands of TiDB monitoring metrics, and gain experience in the field to ensure that when they encountered similar problems next time, they could fix them more quickly.